mtlazaro/cg_mrslam/README.md

 ------------
 - Download the source code to your ROS workspace directory
 - ROS fuerte:
+  - Make sure you are in branch fuerte

+            $ git checkout indigo
   - Type `rosmake` in the package directory
 - ROS indigo (catkin):
-  - Change to branch indigo

-            $ git checkout indigo
+  - Installation for ROS indigo is supported in the default branch (master)
   - In your catkin workspace

             $ catkin_make -DCMAKE_BUILD_TYPE=Release